frondeus/test-case/README.md

 test-case = "0.3.3"
 ```

-Additionally you have to import the procedural macro with `use` statement:
+Additionally, you have to import the procedural macro with `use` statement:

 ```rust
 use test_case::test_case;